surya1701/RL-PointNav-project/index.md

 Please note that the top-level view is just for demonstration, the dataset training is done on the egocentric view of the agent.
-A video of the agent's view for the second scene can be viewed in the episode rollour section below.
+A video of the agent's view for the second scene can be viewed in the episode rollout section below with the caption "Couch".

 ---